U.S.A.

 Rating:

-A young boy witnessed a demonic creature named Pumpkinhead (Tom Woodruff Jr.) who killed a man named Clayton Heller (Dick Warlock) for doing a bad deed decades ago as a child experienced this murder locked in his cabin with his family.
+A young boy witnessed a demonic creature Pumpkinhead (Tom Woodruff Jr.) who killed a man Clayton Heller (Dick Warlock) for doing a bad deed decades ago as a child experienced this murder locked in his cabin with his family.

-It is now present day and this child is a full grown single father named Ed Harley (Lance Henriksen) with his son Billy (Matthew Hurley) who owns a little grocery store in the middle of nowhere as some teenagers are on a country holiday dirtbike racing.
+It is now present day and this child is a full grown single father Ed Harley (Lance Henriksen) with his son Billy (Matthew Hurley) who owns a little grocery store in the middle of nowhere as some teenagers are on a country holiday dirtbike racing.

-Tragedy strikes when one of them named Joel (John DiAquino) runs over Billy as he was drunk and kills him while this poor child was trying to chase after his dog from running away.
+Tragedy strikes when one of them Joel (John DiAquino) runs over Billy as he was drunk and kills him while this poor child was trying to chase after his dog from running away.

-Joel's younger brother Steve (Joel Hoffman) tries to tell Ed that what happened was an accident but Ed shows total rage against these kids as he tries to find out where a backwoods witch named Haggis (Florence Shauffler) is residing but one of the locals named Mr. Wallace (George 'Buck' Flower) only tells him that she will raise hell than to help resurrect his son.
+Joel's younger brother Steve (Joel Hoffman) tries to tell Ed that what happened was an accident but Ed shows total rage against these kids as he tries to find out where a backwoods witch Haggis (Florence Shauffler) is residing but one of the locals Mr. Wallace (George 'Buck' Flower) only tells him that she will raise hell than to help resurrect his son.

 He doesn't listen and digs up Pumpkinheads corpse requested by Haggis as she then uses both Ed's and Billy's blood to revive this demonic creature.